izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 ## The challenge

-Now try to play with the AnimationVector by yourself and as a challenge implement morphable shapes like this one below.
+Now try to play with the `AnimationVector` by yourself and as a challenge implement morphable shapes like this one below:

 ![animatedShapes]

 Do not hesitate to share your solution or ask for help, I will gladly assist you.

+I am looking forward to see your output!

 *Did you enjoy this article?
 Do you have anything to add?*